modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-1.md

 	The explanation that the lever principle serves to justify that the parallel postulate is satisfied is contained in an annex of the book *Non-Euclidean Geometries: Historical-Critical Exposure of its Development*, published by Roberto Bonola (1874-1911) in 1912.
 According to Bonola, this explanation, which is not a demonstration, was made by Joseph Louis Lagrange (1736 - 1813) and was published in volume XI of his complete works.
 This work was commented in a publication by Pepe, L. and Borgato, M. T.: *Una memoria inedita di Lagrange sulla teoria delle parallele*.
 Boll.
 Storia Sci.
 Mat.
 8(2),307–335 (1988).
 The explanation made by Lagrange is considered in Appendix 4.1.

-!!! info "Conservation laws about linear momentun, kinetic energy and angular momentum.
+!!! info "Conservation laws about linear momentun, kinetic energy and angular momentum."

 	Following Don Juan Bautista de Oyarzabal Orueta (1913-1977) we connect the principle of the lever with what Galileo called the three natural states of bodies in motion: *(1) the uniform movement of bodies on Earth, (2) the uniformly accelerated motion of bodies falling from heaven to Earth, and (3) the circular motion of the stars in the sky*.
 We concentrate on the first two states, since the third natural state of bodies in motion refers to celestial bodies.